pmlmodelling/nctoolkit/docs/source/backends.rst

 .. currentmodule:: nctoolkit

-nctoolkit relies on two netcdf processing tools as back ends: CDO and NCO, with the the vast majority of operations calling CDO.
+nctoolkit relies on two NetCDF processing tools as back ends: CDO and NCO, with the the vast majority of operations calling CDO.